-1. Once a gift is accepted by the Library, it becomes the property of the Library, to be used or disposed of in accordance with the policies established by the Board of Trustees.
+- 1. Donors will be required to sign a Gift Agreement form, transferring sole and exclusive ownership of the gift to the Library. - 2.
+Once a gift is accepted by the Library, it becomes the property of the Library, to be used or disposed of in accordance with the policies established by the Board of Trustees.